 Carbon transfer paper is used to make copies of documents.
 It’s not typically used for transferring images.

 What can I use instead of carbon transfer paper?

-If you’re looking for an alternative to carbon transfer paper, then you can try using graphite paper or the graphite transfer method.
+If you’re looking for an alternative to carbon transfer paper, you can try graphite paper or the graphite transfer method.

 How do you transfer a drawing onto canvas without transfer paper?

 There are a few ways to transfer a drawing onto canvas without using transfer paper.
-You can use the graphite transfer method, or you can trace your reference image onto the canvas using a lightbox.
+You can use the graphite transfer method or trace your reference image onto the canvas using a lightbox.

 You can also try freehanding your image onto the canvas.
-This method takes a bit more time and patience, but it’s definitely doable!
+This method takes more time and patience, but it’s doable!